gitbls/pistrong/README.md

 * `InstallPiStrong` - Installs and configures strongSwan for the roadwarrior use case

+NOTE: If you have previously created a CA using an earlier version of pistrong, do not upgrade to this release.
+The CA format and contents have changed.
+Sorry about that!

 ## pistrong

 `pistrong` creates the CA and manages users. `pistrong` provides